 Having a pre-mission rehearsal and an after-action report allows you to make the most of your mistakes.

 Things to Keep in Mind

 There are several things you'll need to keep in mind when running your militia.

-a) You can't break the law.
+- You can't break the law.
 You have to follow all rules and regulations regarding your group.
-For instance, possessing handguns or rifles in Canada for self-defence is illegal, so you wouldn't be able to have an "armed militia" that is armed with guns.
+For instance, possessing handguns or rifles in Canada for self-defense is illegal, so you wouldn't be able to have an "armed militia" that is armed with guns.

-b) You have to be worried about people who don't understand your group's goals trying to break it up.
+- You have to be worried about people who don't understand your group's goals trying to break it up.
 Read up on counterintelligence, and how to compartmentalize information.
-A good introduction to the field of intelligence (which involves analyzing information for its value), and the field of counterintelligence (which involves preventing enemies from getting and undermining your intelligence) is my own lens, Intelligence.
+A good introduction to the field of intelligence (which involves analyzing information for its value), and the field of counterintelligence.

 Questions or comments?
 I'd love to hear them!